 Try It After An Overdrive Or Compressor Pedal

-An overdrive or compressor pedal will reduce the dynamic range of the signal going into the envelope filter which will, in turn, produce a more consistent signal level across all notes on the guitar or bass.
+An overdrive or compressor pedal will reduce the dynamic range of the signal going into the envelope filter, which will, in turn, produce a more consistent signal level across all notes on the guitar or bass.
 This will trigger a more consistent envelope, which may sound better across a wider range of notes.

-Overdrive pedals have the advantage of adding extra harmonics to the high-end of the signal, which gives the envelope filter more frequencies be filtered.
+Overdrive pedals have the advantage of adding extra harmonics to the high-end of the signal, which gives the envelope filter more frequencies to be filtered.

 To learn more about overdrive pedals, check out my article Guitar Pedals: Boost Vs. Overdrive Vs. Distortion Vs. Fuzz.

 Hopefully, reading the manual will teach you, in detail, what the pedal does and how to get the sounds you need out of it.